 ELIGIBILITY

 Eligible Classes of Employees.
 All Active Employees of the Employer.

 Eligibility Requirements for Employee Coverage.
-A person is eligible for Employee coverage from the first day that he or she:
+A person is eligible for Employee coverage from the first day that he or she is a Full-Time, Active Employee of the Employer.